Targeted Early Intervention Resource (TEIR)

 TEIR is a short term, intensive program for students in their grade 2 year who have been identified with a significant delay in the acquisition of literacy skills.

 The focus of TEIR is to provide a differentiated learning setting that will facilitate the acquisition of literacy skills.
-TEIR provides some consultative services, as well as in-service to school teams.
-Schools referring students to TEIR must be committed to attending these sessions.
+TEIR provides transition and literacy recommendations to school teams upon completion of the program.

 - documented evidence and Tier 1 and Tier 2 interventions have been consistently and systematically implemented at the school level